fhiso/legacy-format/data-model.md

 :     Given name or earned name.

 Payload
-:   A string containing a comma-separated list of names.
+:   A *line string* containing a comma-separated list of names.
     It is RECOMMENDED that implementations support payloads of at least 120 characters.
     It is RECOMMENDED that implementations support at least 90 characters between each comma.